Flash Fiction Addiction

 A modern fantasy anthology from Pixie Forest Publishing featuring thirteen fantasy-related tales set in the modern world includes my short story “The Dragon’s Family.”

 Aging retiree James Monroe finds a small, injured dragon in a vacant field behind his house, and taking the creature home, discovers that the grief and loss he, his son, and grandchildren are suffering from is mirrored in the existence of the mythical being.
-Together they learn how to demonstrate great sacrifice, healing, and love.
+Together they learn how to demonstrate great sacrifice, healing, and love, but only after confronting a monstrous evil.

 World War Four